Carmen M. Pursifull: Move to Illinois and writing career

 On John's retirement from the Navy, the Pursifulls moved to Champaign, Illinois where their son was attending the University of Illinois.
 At his suggestion in 1970, Ms. Pursifull began keeping a diary to ease her adjustment from New York City to Midwestern life.
 Her writing soon took on rhythm and metaphor, and she joined the newly formed Red Herring Poets workshop, and eventually became its official Matriarch.
 She is self-educated, obtaining her graduate equivalency diploma in 1979.
 She has published over 650 poems in the United States and internationally in academic and other refereed poetry journals, has published ten book-length collections, and has read her poetry extensively in academic and community arts settings in Illinois and surrounding states and on the local broadcast media.
 Since October 8, 2009, Ms. Pursifull reads her poetry on a weekly half-hour prime time television show on Urbana Public Television.

 Pursifull is also the mother of Rajiam Pursifull and Adrienne Maria Lindsey Scott, and has eight grandchildren and five great-grandchildren.
-Pursifull died in January 2015.Probing the Depths, supra, p.
-231.
+Pursifull died in January 2015.